grafana/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 ## Configure a pie chart visualization

-The following video guides you through the creation steps and common customizations of Pie chart visualizations and is great for beginners:
+The following video guides you through the creation steps and common customizations of pie chart visualizations and is great for beginners:

 {{< youtube id="A_lDhM9w4_g" >}}